oracle-livelabs/apex/event-mangement/1-create-data-model-using-ai/1-create-data-model-using-ai.md

 ## Introduction

-In this lab, you learn how to configure Generative AI Services to create a data model, build an application, generate SQL queries, Generate AI-powered text, and develop a chatbot.
+In this lab, you learn how to create a data model using Generative AI.
 Ensure you have a secure key for accessing OCI Generative AI, OpenAI or Cohere services.
 You will then use Generative AI to create a data model that includes events, sessions, speakers, venues and attendees for efficient event management.

 Estimated Time: 5 minutes